 - Debit card to transfer the money to, or you can get it in cash

 The clerk will check your documents.
-They’ll also check the drawer’s account to make sure their account is valid, that there are sufficient funds on their account, etc.
+They’ll also check the drawer’s account to ensure it is valid and have sufficient funds, etc.

 Is It Possible to Cash an Old Check?

-Having a check that’s well beyond six months old can make cashing it difficult, but not entirely impossible.
-In theory, you can cash that check, but it does depend on the bank.
+Having a check well beyond six months old can make cashing it difficult, but not entirely impossible.
+Theoretically, you can cash that check, but it depends on the bank.
 Every bank has a different policy when it comes to cashing old checks.

-They are in no legal obligation to cash a check that’s older than six months.
-So it’s really a matter of discretion and their good faith whether they cash it or not.
+They are under no legal obligation to cash a check older than six months.
+So it’s a matter of discretion and their good faith whether they cash it or not.
 The person who wrote the check in your name isn’t really leaving that amount on their account after a period of six months.
-The best thing you can do in this situation is to go to a bank and present your problem.
+In this situation, the best thing you can do is go to a bank and present your problem.
 The clerk will tell you if it’s possible and notify you whether there will be additional fees.
 The bank will have to contact the drawer (the person who wrote the check) and see if it’s fine with them to withdraw funds from their account.